mauriciojost/mauriciojost.github.io/_posts/2017-10-16-howto-post-and-presentation.markdown

 ## Second part (A)

-You can add a vertical slide (I personally use them for continuation of the upper slide).
+You can add a vertical slide.

+Next horizontal slide = new paragraph.

+Next vertical slide = new sentence.

 <!--slide-down-->